MarkJohnstoneGitHub/RubberduckUtility/README.md

 Usage: eg. ```RubberduckUtility.ExportAllComponents "C:\VBA\Output\ "```

-ExportAllComponents exports all components for the active project to file according to Rubberduck @Folder annotation.
+ExportAllComponents exports all components to the working directory provided for the active project, according to Rubberduck @Folder annotation.
 Sub folders are created according to the folder annotation and ***existing files are overwritten***.

 Added error handling for: